 COVID-19 is a new viral disease that affects the respiratory system

 The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020.
-More than 200 countries are now reporting cases.
+More than 200 countries have now reporting cases.

 MSF teams are directly responding to the COVID-19 pandemic in over 40 countries.
 We are opening or reopening new projects as they become pandemic hotspots or as the number of cases rises.